 Employees are people, and people have needs

-Your salary and other benefits help meet to two basic needs: physiological needs (healthcare, food, water, shelter) and security needs (you can save up a nest egg, maybe purchase a house, etc).
+Your salary and other benefits help meet two basic needs: physiological needs (healthcare, food, water, shelter) and security needs (you can save up a nest egg, maybe purchase a house, etc).

 Research by MIT economist Dan Ariely supports this idea.
 In a recent TED talk, he presented three key findings that demonstrate why small bonuses are so powerful: